Goubermouche/Color-Picker/SRS.md

   ### 5.1 Performance
 The application should use minimal system resources - especially in its inactive state.
 In its active state, the resource usage should also be minimal, however, due to the window being repositioned constantly and being redrawn due to the content updating, this may be difficult to achieve.
   ### 5.2 Security
-The application, in its current state, has no security risks{concerns since it onlz uses native API's, the WPF, and does not store nor access any potentially risky/vulnerable data.
+The application, in its current state, has no security risks/concerns since it only uses native API's, the WPF, and does not store nor access any potentially risky/vulnerable data.
   ### 5.3 Reliability
 The application has to work reliably without being a hassle to work with, it has to copy the hovered color accurately and should copy it to the clipboard every time without issue.
   ### 5.4 Project Documentation